onsi/gomega/index.md

 [Gomega](http://github.com/onsi/gomega) is a matcher/assertion library.
 It is best paired with the [Ginkgo](http://github.com/onsi/ginkgo) BDD test framework, but can be adapted for use in other contexts too.

 ---

+## Support Policy

+Gomega provides support for versions of Go that are noted by the [Go release policy](https://golang.org/doc/devel/release.html#policy) i.e. N and N-1 major versions.

+---

 ## Getting Gomega